-For new applicants to Wells College, you must be accepted for admission before an aid award letter will be sent to you.
-All students must have a processed FAFSA on file in order to receive a financial aid award letter.
+For new applicants to Wells College, you must be accepted for admission before a financial aid offer will be sent to you.
+All students must have a processed FAFSA on file in order to receive a financial aid offer.
 Accepted new students will be notified beginning mid-December and returning students will be notified by mid-June.

 Outside scholarships must be included in your financial aid package as a resource to help pay for your educational costs.
 However, it is the policy of Wells College to make sure that students are awarded for achievements and efforts by first applying these funds to any unmet need the student may have incurred.
 If need has been met 100%, we will lower the student’s recommended loan amount.
 It is the responsibility of the student to notify the financial aid office of all outside scholarship awards.